Colorado Native Plants: Growing Goldenrod in Pots

 I love the Goldenrod growing in our Denver backyard, it’s covered with bees every summer!
-Some of it somehow found a way into one of my large patio pots, and I let it grow and the plants got nearly 5-6′ tall in just one summer and was gorgeous!
+Some of it somehow found a way into one of my large patio pots a few years ago, and I let it grow and the plants got nearly 5-6′ tall in just one summer and was gorgeous!
 I never thought about growing Goldenrod in a container, but it was fabulous.
 These Goldenrod volunteers grew alongside my tomatillos, which are the usual container residents.
-They both did well together.
-I’m sure the Goldenrod will come back next year in the pots.
+They both did well together the first year, but the Goldenrod completely took over in the years to come so it’s now just a Goldenrod pot.
+It comes back reliably every year, I do water it as the container’s soil dries out during hot dry weather.

 Above are a couple pictures I took of a happy bumblebee and other pollinators enjoying the blooms from this past summer.
 I’m not sure the exact variety, it has always been growing in the shade of our Apple tree in our backyard – it takes over the entire corner garden bed.
 It gets quite tall and becomes a forest every summer, I love it!

-I think it may be Solidago canadensis which may or may not be a true native to Denver, I’ve read it’s native range is in Mexico, the Eastern and Southern parts of the US and Canada, but it certainly seems to thrive here in both sun and part shade!
+I believe it is Solidago canadensis which is a regional native to our area, I’ve read it’s native range is in Mexico, and the Eastern and Southern parts of the US and Canada.
+It certainly seems to thrive here in both sun and part shade!

 It does spread, but I don’t mind, because it’s such a pollinator magnet, and it’s easy to dig up rhizomes to share with other gardeners.
 I transplanted some rhizomes to our Community Garden pollinator garden last year, it also took off.

-Here is our volunteer goldenrod (Solidago Canadensis?) that appeared in our patio pot this summer.
+Here is our volunteer goldenrod (Solidago Canadensis?) that appeared in our patio pot a few summers ago.
 Who would have thought it would do so well in a pot?
-I always let the tomatillos come back every year in the pots (I leave a few tomatillos and they volunteer each spring), and this year the Goldenrod and Agastache volunteered and appeared.
+I always let the tomatillos come back every year in the pots (I leave a few tomatillos and they volunteer each spring), and a couple years ago the Goldenrod and Agastache also volunteered and appeared.
 Both a nice surprise!

 See them in full bloom below: